 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XTi and Leica M9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |6.||Canon T3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

-Both the XTi and the M9 have been discontinued, but can regularly be found used on eBay.
+Both the XTi and the M9 have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the M9 was followed by the Leica M Typ 240.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XTi Manual (free pdf) or the online Leica M9 Manual.
+Further information on the features and operation of the XTi and M9 can be found, respectively, in the Canon XTi Manual (free pdf) or the online Leica M9 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon XTi and the Leica M9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Faster burst: Shoots at higher frequency (3 vs 2 flaps/sec) to capture the decisive moment.